 #4: LoanConnect Can Help

 The rising cost of tuition, books, and housing means that government financial assistance might not be sufficient to help you through college or university.
 You may have to seek a lending institution outside the government.
 If you have zero or low credit, your student loan application may not be approved by a traditional bank.
 Fortunately, LoanConnect can help.
-We act like a search engine for loan applicants who are seeking loans at rates and terms that suit their budget.
+We act like a search engine for loan applicants seeking loans at rates and terms that suit their budget.
 We help people with many types of credit find financial solutions to help them pay for school.
 Experience the freedom of being able to choose the loan that works for you.